MarkAppprogrammer/CHSH-Ineq/README.md

 Some prelim results.
 Noisy simulation with noise model from `ibm_brisbane` with diffrent phases for entanglemnt 6 qubits away from each other:
 ![alt text](image.png)

+## Research
+**(Working) Research Question**: How can the CHSH parameter be used to measure the quality of entanglement on distant qubits based on noisy simulations of quantum computers?